Category

 • Context: This Insight follows up on previously highlighted relative value opportunities, using a statistical methodology based on mean-reversion to identify opportunities in paired securities.

-• Highlight: Six pair trade opportunities across three markets and three sectors persist.
-Two
+• Highlight: Three Aussie pair trade opportunities across three sectors persist.

 • Why read: Statistical analysis offers a unique perspective on relative value.
 Gain insights into actionable statistical pair trade opportunities and monitor performance of previously highlighted pairs.